standard-for-public-code/standard-for-public-code/glossary.md

 This can be – for example – a document or a version-control repository.

-## Continous Integration
+## Continuous Integration

-Continous Integration: In software engineering, continuous integration (CI) is the practice of merging all developers' working copies to a development branch of a codebase as frequently as reasonable.
+Continuous Integration: In software engineering, continuous integration (CI) is the practice of merging all developers' working copies to a development branch of a codebase as frequently as reasonable.

 ## General public